 The SsangYong Turismo is the kind of car to give new meaning to the phrase ‘a lot of metal for the money’.
 The artist formerly known as ‘Rodius’, this giant seven-seater is MPV, load-lugger and 4x4 all rolled into a package that is seriously cheap.

-A fully loaded example will cost you less than a high-end VW Golf – and yet it’s longer than most large executive saloons, has the ground clearance to match many medium-sized SUVs, and even comes with a low-range transfer ‘box.
-An entry-level one will cost you only £18,000.
+A fully loaded example will cost you less than a high-end Volkswagen Golf – and yet it’s longer than most large executive saloons, has the ground clearance to match many medium-sized SUVs, and even comes with a low-range transfer ‘box.
+An entry-level one will cost you only £19,250.

 Now under the auspices of Indian car-industry power Mahindra, SsangYong has had a chequered recent corporate history, but its brand identity remains the same: this is Korea’s 4x4 specialist.

-The Rexton SUV is probably its best-known export in the UK, followed by the smaller Korando, but expansion plans are moving along to launch a similar model in the European ‘Crossover B’ segment to rival the Skoda Yeti and Vauxhall Mokka.
+The Rexton SUV is probably its best-known export in the UK, followed by the smaller Korando, but expansion plans are moving along, and the most impressive Ssangyong to date is the Tivoli crossover, launched in 2015.

 The car’s cabin is vast: big enough for two individual chairs in the second row, generously provided with head- and legroom, and a three-seater third-row bench that, even in place, leaves a boot the size of a small estate car’s: 870-litres up to the roof.
 The seats in the second and third rows are removable, so you can make more than 3000 litres of storage in the car if you need to.
 Meanwhile, up front, the driving position is comfortable, and the material quality robust, if a bit rudimentary.

 The Turismo’s platform survives from the Rodius.
-Acquired from Daimler Chrylser many moons ago, it originally served under a late 1990s Mercedes E-class, and is also used for SsangYong’s flagship saloon the Chairman.
+Acquired from Daimler Chrylser many moons ago, it originally served under a late 1990s Mercedes E-Class, and is also used for SsangYong’s flagship saloon the Chairman.
 Suspension is via steel coils, with double wishbones at the front and multi-links at the rear.
-For this generation, however, SsangYong has dumped the old Mercedes five-cylinder turbodiesel engine and opted instead for its own 153bhp four-cylinder alternative.
-It mounts longitudinally and drives either the rear wheels, or all four, depending on which trim you go for.
+For this generation, however, SsangYong has dumped the old Mercedes five-cylinder turbodiesel engine its own 2.2-litre 176bhp four-cylinder alternative.
+It mounts longitudinally and drives either the rear wheels, or, on the top-spec ELX, all four.

 Transmissions are a choice of six-speed manuals for the bottom two models in the range, or a five-speed automatic for the top two.